Updated: Nov 19, 2021

-The greatest expression of happiness is the desire to play.
+When we play, we not only experience our greatest sense of liberation and joy, but also our creative power to make a world almost entirely as we wish.
 Playfulness means being willing to surprise and be surprised; it means having some sense of self, but not a strict one.
 It means throwing something out to others and waiting, in openness, to see what will come back.
 And then acting from there.
 There is no strict plan, though plans may be created, dissolved, or changed.

-There is perhaps a preconception that adults are the ones who destroy the world of play of the children, by requiring that the children stop playing and be responsible and docile; that they focus on more consequential things.
+There is perhaps a preconception that adults are the ones who destroy the world of play of the children, by requiring that the children stop playing and be responsible and docile; that they attend to more consequential things.
 This may be true in some cases, but it is also true that the desire to play becomes attenuated because playing itself can hurt; children hurt other children.
 Besides physical pain, there is also just the hurt of being defined in an unpleasing or inferior way by others because they are more powerful in the game or in "play" than oneself.
-As certain children manage to get more quickly integrated into the adult world (whether into its organized or more seamy sides), their power relative to their peers, and therefore also ability to hurt the latter, increases, thus obliging their weaker peers to search for other sources of strength in the world too.
+As certain children manage to get more quickly integrated into the adult world (whether into its organized or more seamy sides), their power relative to their peers, and consequent ability to hurt the latter, increases (as, for example, in the form of coming up with new names to call their peers by) - thus obliging their weaker peers to search for further sources of creative power in the world too.
 So perhaps the question is not, how can we better appreciate the children's world of play? but rather, how can we better understand the very real effect, and function, that play has?